LiadYahav/ocp-cli/README.md

 ### Prerequisites

 - Go 1.24 or later (for building from source)
-- Access to a Kubernetes/OpenShift cluster
+- Access to a Kubernetes/OpenShift cluster (via kubeconfig)
-- SSH access to cluster nodes (for node management features)
+- SSH access to cluster nodes (only required for SSH-related features: `ocp ssh`, `ocp node reboot`, `ocp cluster configure-dns`)
-- `kubectl` or `oc` configured with cluster access

 ### Build from Source